The pendant is 75mm in length and 40mm at its widest.

-The Manaia has a waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
+The pendant has a waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
 It is extremely strong.
 The cord is adjustable by pinching the special knots between your thumb and finger and pulling.

 This pendant is carved from pounamu we have collected from the Marsden Valley in the Paroa area just outside of Greymouth on the West Coast of the South Island.